This accessibility statement applies only to https://www.agrecalc.com/.

 The website is partially compliant, meeting most requirements of the WCAG 2.1 AA standard.

-Non-compliances – this means the content in question is in scope of the regulations, but there’s an accessibility problem with it
+Non-compliances – this means the content in question is in scope of the regulations, but there’s an accessibility problem with it, which is on our roadmap as an issue to be addressed in the near future.

 This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances listed below.

-We plan to add text alternatives for all images by November 2020.
-When we publish new content we’ll make sure our use of images meets accessibility standards.
+- We plan to add text alternatives for all images by spring 2023.
+When we publish new content, we’ll make sure our use of images meets accessibility standards.

 Navigation and accessing information